zhangpenglab/UPrimer/README.md

   </div>
   <br /><br />

-- **Candidate_nested-PCR_primer_set_PIdXXX_numXXX_mlenXXX.xls**: If PCR amplification using the highest-scoring primer pair fails, users can explore other candidate primers listed in the table.
+- **Candidate_nested-PCR_primer_set_PIdXXX_numXXX_mlenXXX.xls**: If PCR amplification using the highest-scoring primer pair fails, the user can explore other candidate primers listed in the table.
 Each MSA provides ten candidate nested PCR primer pairs.
 These candidate primers are sorted based on their total scores, and the author can try them sequentially, one by one, to identify a successful amplification.
   <div align="center">
      <img src="https://github.com/zhangpenglab/UPrimer/assets/139540726/62d3b994-e110-4d30-b766-8e4e05fb57a4" alt="Drawing" width="920" height="350"/>
   </div>